amoadel1/SUMOBIT-Robot-Wireless-Control/README.md

 The BBC micro:bit and GHBit controller were programmed using the MakeCode environment.

-The controller continuously reads the joystick direction and sends the corresponding wireless command to the SUMOBIT robot through radio communication.
+The controller reads the joystick direction and sends the corresponding wireless command to the SUMOBIT robot through radio communication.

 The robot receives the command and controls both DC motors accordingly.